-They are the heart of our communities, and they provide vital goods and services.
-There are many ways to support them.
-You can shop there whenever possible.
+They are the beating heart of our communities, providing essential goods and services.
+There are numerous ways to assist them.
+You can go shopping whenever you want.

 You can also leave reviews on popular sites like Yelp and Google.
 And you can tell your friends and family about your favorite businesses.
 Another great way to support small businesses is to volunteer your time or talents.

-If you have a skill that they could use, offer to help out for a few hours each week.
-Or you can donate money to their causes.
-Whatever you do, make sure you are supporting the small businesses in your community.
-They need our help now more than ever.
+Offer to assist out for a few hours each week if you have a skill that they might use.
+You can also contribute money to their initiatives.
+Whatever you do, make sure you are supporting local small businesses.
+They require our assistance now more than ever.